splondike/talon_draft_window/README.md

 This reposiory is a [Talon](https://talonvoice.com/) script that allows you to more easily edit prose style text via a task-specific UI.
-It currently requires the beta version of Talon.

 # Usage